Five best practices for improving condo board communications

 Forty-nine percent of condo owners complained about the lack of communication from their boards (Condo Information Centre) data from 4,500 owners).

 This does not excuse any board from doing a poor job, but everyone must understand that there is always more that could be done.
-The goal is optimization and not maximization.
-There will always be more that could be done, but the questions is – is the additional communication worth the extra cost, time, and effort.
+The goal is optimization, not maximization.
+There will always be more that could be done, but the question is: Is the additional communication worth the extra cost, time, and effort?

-So how to accomplish this task?
+So, how can this task be accomplished?
 Here are five simple ways to introduce a culture of transparency and clear communication in your condo.

 Embrace a philosophy of transparency

-Directors serving on the best condo boards make improving condo board communications a priority and have internalized the philosophy that good governance includes communicating effectively.
+Directors serving on the best condo boards prioritize improving condo board communications and have internalized the philosophy that good governance includes communicating effectively.
 These boards know that openness and transparency come from good communication practices.

 Make it a standard operating procedure to provide owners with all the condo’s records.
-The only exception is personal information about an owner, some contracts and possibly details about legal issues.
+The only exceptions are personal information about an owner, some contracts, and possibly details about legal issues.

 First Step: Set Expectations

-Before even thinking about improving condo board communications, it is useful to review the existing tools before considering any new ones.
-The incremental benefit from each additional piece of communication declines.
+Before even thinking about improving condo board communications, it is helpful to review the existing tools before considering any new ones—the incremental benefit from each additional piece of communication declines.
 Thus, the goal is to optimize and not to maximize communications.

-Some free tools are time-consuming but difficult to use, and some come with a cost and are very easy to use.
-The best solution is the one that fits within a budget and is do-able.
-Deciding on a Cadillac solution on a bare-bones budget is not a sustainable solution.
+Some free tools are time-consuming but challenging to use, while others come with a cost and are very easy to use.
+The best solution is the one that fits within a budget and is doable.
+Deciding on a Cadillac solution on a bare-bones budget is not sustainable.

 1. Use digital technology